yuhkih/rosa-ocpv/README.md

 ./create-rosa-cluster.sh
 ```

-Check if you can login the ROSA cluster.
+Check if you can log in the ROSA cluster.

 ```
 ./ocp-login.sh